hornyyy/Osu-Toy/README.md

 (I tried to put these in the game, but while the settings entries have a description option, the game doesn't seem to do anything with that for some stupid reason?)

+## Updates
+This has update checking built in!
+It does not, however, update itself yet.
+We're working on that, but for now, you'll get a notification in-game with a link to the new release.

 ## Shortcomings

 Multi-device support is not good rn.
 Basically, it will run all connected devices, but the `Motor 0`s of each device will all be on the same setting.
 The good thing is that calling a motor beyond what a device is setup for has no consequences, so it's fine if multiple devices have different numbers of motors, but like I said they can't be configured independently.